emanuelemassaro/LST_exposure/README.md

 - [data.ipynb](notebooks/data.ipynb): this notebook allows the user to download the data from the Google Earth Engine
 - [tresholds.ipynb](notebooks/tresholds.ipynb): this notebook estimates the LST tresholds from the Google Earth Engine
+- [SUHI.ipynb](notebooks/SUHI.ipynb): this notebook estimates the SUHI from the Google Earth Engine
 - [crossValidation.ipynb](notebooks/crossValidation.ipynb): this notebook generates the list of the cities for the cross validation
 - [trainingValidation.ipynb](notebooks/trainingValidation.ipynb): this notebook run the training validation phases of the regression models
 - [testFinal.ipynb](notebooks/testFinal.ipynb): this notebook run the test phases of the regression models